 No doubt you have read many articles decrying the use of spreadsheets due to the myriad of disasters that have resulted from their use.

-We have a long history of ranting about their weaknesses when it comes to complex reporting tasks like generating a set of financial statements/CAFR.
+We have a long history of ranting about their weaknesses when it comes to complex reporting tasks like generating a set of financial statements/Comprehensive Annual Financial Report.
 What we have never done is present the technical reasons that spreadsheets are ill-suited for the job and why database-driven applications are far superior.
 That is what we will do in this article.

 Before we dive in, we should state a couple of items (before the hate mail comes pouring in):